Saturday September 30th 2017, Noon to 5 PM

 Please note that this event is open to anybody who is interested in going.
 You do not have to have been in the military or have been stationed at NAS South Weymouth.
 For more than 50 years the old base was an integral part of the surrounding civilian community and civilians are welcome to attend.

-The reunion will cost $50 per person and includes a buffet-style meal consisting of sliced roast beef and stuffed boneless chicken with gravy, potato and vegetable, tossed salad, rolls/butter, coffee/tea/decaf, and dessert plus your choice of one of three different commemorative polo shirts:
+The reunion costs $30 per person and includes a buffet-style meal consisting of sliced roast beef and stuffed boneless chicken with gravy, potato and vegetable, tossed salad, rolls/butter, coffee/tea/decaf, and dessert.

 There will be a cash bar, a continuous slide show of over 2,000 historic images pertaining to NAS South Weymouth over the years from 1942 through the end in 1997, two guest speakers, and a presentation about the history of the base.